craflin/umdoc/Doc/umdoc.md

 | a        |         b |     c      |
 ```

-The width of column can be specified by adding the attribute `width` to the header cell.
-Cells can consist of multiple paragraphs.
+The width of column can be specified by adding the attribute `width` to the header cell and cells can consist of multiple paragraphs.

 ```
 | left {width=5cm} | right {width=7cm} |